 |8.||Emergency Medicine||Subspecialty||General Medicine|

 We use a team approach in Summa’s general medical hospital services.
-Each team consists of an attending physician to head the team, two to three PGY-II or PGY-III residents, two to three PGY-I residents, and medical students during their internal medicine clinical clerkship.
+Each team consists of an attending physician to head the team, two to three PGY-II or PGY-III residents, two to three PGY-I residents, medical student, social workers, and pharmacists during their internal medicine clinical clerkship.

 PGY-I residents are given primary charge of patients admitted under the team.
 They’re responsible for day-to-day care of each patient assigned to the team, including performing the history and physical examination and writing daily progress notes and orders.
 The senior resident is responsible for supervising the team’s PGY-I residents and medical students – as well as organizing the team’s educational activities.
 A faculty member conducts daily teaching rounds.